Zpeedbrew/Saiiber/README.md

 - launch the .elf file dolphin

 # Developer Notes
-$\color{red}{\Uses clang-format with Google formatting.
+$\color{red}{Uses clang-format with Google formatting.
 All pull requests must comply with these formatting requirements.}$

-Uses clang-format with Google formatting.
-All pull requests must comply with these formatting requirements.

 - Logger should log to the Dolphin console if you turn off "Enable MMU" in the advanced settings.
 - sd directory contains the virtual SD card data.